-Getting a bridging firewall consists of patching the kernel source code with one or two patches.
-Since kernel 2.5.39 (resp.
-2.5.44), ebtables (resp. br-nf) is in the standard 2.5 kernel releases.
-Because the demand was high, patches for the 2.4 kernel are still available at the ebtables homepage.
-The br-nf code makes bridged IP frames/packets go through the iptables chains.
+Getting a bridging firewall consists of patching the kernel source code with two patches.
+The first patch is called "br-nf" and makes bridged IP frames/packets go through the iptables chains.
+The second patch adds ebtables support in the kernel.
 Ebtables filters on the Ethernet layer, while iptables only filters IP packets.

 We want to note that we are perfectly well aware that the word frame is used for the Link Layer, while the word packet is used for the Network Layer.
 However, when we are talking about IP packets inside the Link Layer, we will refer to these as frames/packets or packets/frames.